 In the event that a situation arises in El Camino College's Clery Act geography, is made known to the Campus Police Department, and that in the judgment of the College chief of police poses a serious or continuing threat to student and employees, a timely warning will be issued through all appropriate means.
-The chief of police, in consultation with the Office of Marketing and Communications, will disseminate the appropriate warnings to the campus community whenever there is a credible safety threat.
+In consultation with the College chief of police, the Office of Marketing and Communications will disseminate the appropriate warnings to the campus community whenever there is a credible safety threat.
+The notice shall be provided to students and employees in a manner that withholds the names of victims as confidential.
 This may be done through college email, the student newspaper, flyer postings, the College website, and/or other methods deemed necessary in the information dissemination process.
+Please note that crimes exclusively reported to a pastoral or professional counselors are exempt from timely warning notices.